arman-javan-sekhavat/MuJoCo-Model-Gallery/README.md

 # MuJoCo Model Gallery
 This repository contains MuJoCo models for simulating several environments.

+## How to Use
+Simply place each enviornment's files in the same directory.
+The environment then can be simulated by either dragging and dropping the corresponding XML file into the MuJoCo Simulate app, or by utilizing MuJoCo's C or Python API.
+Below, you can see previews of each environment.

 ## Wind Turbine
 <img width="719" height="641" alt="image" src="https://github.com/user-attachments/assets/e85f9453-9423-4ada-b691-58b59aeab427" />